 When 20-year-old Fatima Khalif took her 9-month old daughter, Zainab, to a UNICEF-supported nutrition center in Kassala, Sudan, she was surprised to learn that Zainab was severely malnourished.
 “I have four other children, and it gets very difficult for me to properly look after all of them as well as manage all other household chores," says Fatima.

 Little Zainab is not alone.
-Approximately 2.2 million children in Sudan suffer from acute malnutrition.
+Approximately 2.4 million children in Sudan are affected by malnutrition.
 Among children under 5, acute malnutrition is above emergency thresholds in many areas across the country, with many factors contributing to this ongoing problem.

 Conflict, unpredictable weather patterns and child marriage all contribute to malnutrition in Sudan